Ep. 19: Being a “Tech Positive” Parent with Devorah Heitner

 I highly recommend all parents read Screenwise, as the book provides new insights into our kids’ digital world and helps parents feel less afraid of tech.
 She teaches us how we can become “tech-positive” parents.

 And while I’m still a proponent of being unplugged (as is Heitner), I now view my kids’ (and my own) screen use in a more nuanced way.
-Screen use is not the black and white, evil verses good, proposition that it is often presented as in the sensational news pieces that fill our media feeds.
+Screen use is not the black and white, evil versus good, proposition that it is often presented as in the sensational news pieces that fill our media feeds.

 Heitner’s work offers a refreshing perspective that relieves parental anxiety and offers simple parenting tips and easy-to-implement strategies to be a “tech positive” parent.